bobbingwide/ebps-meetings/README.md

 1. Upload the contents of the ebps-meetings plugin to the `/wp-content/plugins/ebps-meetings' directory
 1. Activate the ebps-meetings plugin through the 'Plugins' menu in WordPress
 1. Add the [ebps-meetings] shortcode to your content or widgets.
-1. When it's working use the oik-unloader plugin or similar to deactivate the Events calendar on any page that doesn't need it.
+1. Use the oik-unloader plugin or similar to deactivate the Events calendar on any page that doesn't need it.

 ## Frequently Asked Questions